 I am referring here to sticky sugary foods such as ice cream, cakes, cookies and breakfast cereals.

-If you are guilty of being one of these parents and you would like to avoid dental decay in your dog, be kind to him or her and avoid giving them refined carbs.
+If you are guilty of being one of these parents and you would like to avoid dental decay in your dog, be kind to him and avoid giving him refined carbs.
 There are some great products on the market especially designed for pet parents to replace sugary sticky foods, such as Pigs' Ears, Dental Chew Bones, Beef Knucle Bones or Steer Sticks to chew on.

 Alternatively, you may prefer to clean your dog's teeth immediately after he has eaten sticky sugary carbs.
 Cleaning your dog's teeth can be a lot easier than you think and we have put together an article to guide you through the process, if you are a novice at the job How to clean your dog's teeth.